Uttam-01/Todo-app/README.md

 It has the following features -

 - Anyone can create a todo
-- Anyone can see their existing todos
+- can see their existing todos
-- Anyone can mark a todo as done
+- can mark a todo as done